 - A practical tool providing an easy way to remember important behaviours in the moment

-- Helps you achieve your primary leadership duty – building trusting relationships
+- Helps you achieve your main leadership duty of building trusting relationships

-- Provides a framework for conceptualising and learning a range of leadership skills
+- Provides a framework for learning essential leadership skills

 REACH in the workplace